arcus-azure/arcus.eventgrid/docs/features/running-integration-tests.md

 The `ServiceBusEventConsumerHost` will poll for new messages on the subscription that was created and store them internally.
 Once the host closes, it will shut itself down and delete the subscription on the topic.

-In the future we will provide an ARM template which allows you to easily deploy an Azure Logic App that will receive all events from Event Grid and store them on the Service Bus Topic, but you can also provide your own flow to achieve this.
+In the future, we will provide an ARM template which allows you to easily deploy an Azure Logic App that will receive all events from Event Grid and store them on the Service Bus Topic, but you can also provide your own flow to achieve this.

 Here is a visual representation of how it works:
 ![Infrastructure](/media/integration-testing-infrastructure.png)